 Mozart Overture to The Marriage of Figaro

-Following the program we will have our Orchestra Petting Zoo where children can actually try out various instruments and talk to some of the orchestra musicians.
+Following the program we will have our INSTRUMENT PETTING ZOO where children of all ages can actually try out various instruments and talk to some of the orchestra musicians.